srph/angularjs-structure-styleguide/README.md

 ## 1. Context

-This was created to offer a *more* in-depth guide for newcomers to AngularJS and programming itself as well.
-If you would like to see more about the concept behind this guide, please view [John Papa's](https://github.com/johnpapa)'s [AngularJS style guide](https://github.com/johnpapa/angularjs-styleguide).
+This was created to offer a *more* in-depth guide for AngularJS developers that want their apps to scale, maintainable, and whatever

 **This guide gives emphasis to components or directives** inspired by ReactJS and Flux.
 In reality, it's insane to let a single do everything.
 Some more insane people insist on making 2 controllers for one single state, and I think that's more insane.